crispzips/arcgisstorymaps/README.md

 ![ArcGIS Online Save Share Print Measure Search Toolbar](/images/storymap04.PNG)

-The measurement tool allows you to determine the area of any polygon (created by successively clicking where you want the vertices, not clicking and dragging and being limited to quandrangles); the length of any line segment, or series of non-linear but conjoined line segments (again by clicking in succession); or the latitude and longitude of point.
+The measurement tool allows you to determine the area of any polygon (created by successively clicking where you want the vertices, not clicking and dragging and being limited to quandrangles); the length of any line segment, or series of non-linear but conjoined line segments (again by clicking in succession); or the latitude and longitude of a point.

 You can also save you map from this toolbar.
 Make sure you do this now before we proceed!